Saptapadi (1961 film): Development

 Saptapadi is a reunion of Kumar and Ajay Kar with their production house Alochaya Productions after the mammoth success of Harano Sur.
 The film was adapted from Tarashankar's 1958 novel Saptapadi.
 Kumar was impressed with the story and thus, bought the rights of the novel.
 The plot was set during the Second World war in 1942 with flashback scenes narrating the past events.
 In the novel's ending Krishendu dies, but for the sake of the audiences, the production team decided to change the film's ending so that Krishnendu doesn't die and instead, reunites with Rina Brown.
 At first, Tarashankar did not agree to this drastic change in the ending.
 However, the maker had to convince him as the Bengali audience was not yet sophisticated enough to accept a sad ending and the separation of Uttam and Suchitra.

 Casting

 Suchitra Sen finalized for the film as expected.
-But he demanding the high salary of 1 lakh which was very high at that time.
+But he demanding the high salary of 100,000 which was very high at that time.
 Then production team convincing her then finally she reduced her salary.
 There also a rumored that there was an ego fight between Kumar and Sen during this period.